 Your photograph is packaged with glassine, a translucent archival wrap.
 The tube, outer carton, and other packaging are intended only for transport and not long-term storage.
 You should frame your artwork or transfer it into appropriate archival storage within a few weeks.

 Protect Your Artwork

 When your artwork arrives, I recommend taking the unopened tube to a professional framer.
 Your local frame shop will be able to help you choose a mat and frame that suits your personal style.
-Because the prints are shipped rolled in a tube, your framer must flattened them prior to matting and framing.
+Because the photographs are shipped rolled in a tube, your framer must flattened them prior to matting and framing.
 The framer will gradually unrolling the photograph(s), with the glassine (translucent paper they are packed in) remaining on top.
-Flat, smooth weights placed on the glassine as the print is unrolled to keep it flat.
+Flat, smooth weights are placed on the glassine as the photograph is unrolled to keep it flat.

 In addition to enhancing the presentation, the frame and glass will seal the artwork from possible contamination.
-Here is a basic suggestion for framing:
+If your framer provides you with too many options, a basic suggestion for framing is:

-- Frame: 1 to 1½ inch wide black matte/satin MDF or wood
+- Frame: 1 inch or wider black matte/satin MDF or wood

 - Mat: 8-ply white museum board

 - Backing: acid-free foam board or equivalent

-- Glazing with 99% UV protection (prints up to 36 inches: glass; over 36 inches: acrylic)
+- Glazing with 99% UV protection (photography up to 36 inches: glass; over 36 inches: acrylic)

 Choose a frame shop that uses materials that are archival, beautiful, and acid-free for the protection and enjoyment of the artwork.
+It is important not to skimp on protecting the artwork.
 Use the list above to start the conversation with your framer, who will also provide expert consultation and specific advice.